 All the above individuals and organizations have a duty to ensure that patients receive safe and appropriate drugs in the correct dosages.
 Drug manufacturers, for example, must meet strict FDA standards to ensure that a drug is safe for distribution.
 If they provide incorrect information or omit important details, the drug manufacturer has violated their duty of care and can be held liable.

-Other Parties Could Be Liable, Too
+Establishing That Other Parties Could Be Liable, Too

 Similarly, if a doctor prescribes an incorrect drug or dosage, they may be held liable for the patient’s resultant injuries.